 Slowly pour the dissolved pork blood into the simmering pot of pork.
 Stir the mixture gently to ensure that the blood is evenly distributed throughout the dish.
 Be careful not to break up the pork too much while stirring.

-See also How to cook shaved steak in oven
+See also How long to pressure cook spaghetti sauce with meat

 Continue to cook the dinuguan over low heat for another 10-15 minutes, allowing the flavors to meld together and the dish to thicken slightly.
 The addition of the pork blood will give the dinuguan its distinct dark color and rich, savory taste.